AndreTruss/Sprint1/README.md

 At first all functions are disabled, turn it on in this order:

-1- writeText function write a text in a file.
+1- writeText function write a text in a file

 2- readText function read the previous text and show on console.